bowashon/alx-system_engineering-devops/0x01-shell_permissions/README.md

 0x01. shell, permissions
-1.script that switche current user to user betty.
-0x01. shell, permissions
-1.script that switche current user to user betty.
+0.script that switche current user to user betty.
-2.script to print the effective username of current user.
+1.script to print the effective username of current user.
-3.script to print all groups of which curren user is part
+2.script to print all groups of which curren user is part 3.script to change owner of the file hello